Travis Jankowski Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- White Sox pitchers combine to give up the second-most home runs in baseball (150 total, 1.4 per game).
+- White Sox pitchers combine to surrender the fifth-most home runs in baseball (153 total, 1.4 per game).

-- The right-hander last pitched on Friday against the Cleveland Guardians, when he went 5 2/3 innings, allowing four earned runs while giving up nine hits.
+- The righty's last appearance was on Friday against the Cleveland Guardians, when he tossed five scoreless innings while giving up three hits.

+- The 27-year-old has an ERA of 3.50, with 7.3 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.